Three Days of the Condor: Reception

 In the 'real' as in cinema, there was history but there isn't any anymore.
 Today, the history that is 'given back' to us (precisely because it was taken from us) has no more of a relation to a 'historical real' than neofiguration in painting does to the classical figuration of the real...All, but not only, those historical films whose very perfection is disquieting: Chinatown, Three Days of the Condor, Barry Lyndon, 1900, All the President's Men, etc. One has the impression of it being a question of perfect remakes, of extraordinary montages that emerge more from a combinatory culture (or McLuhanesque mosaic), of large photo-, kino-, historicosynthesis machines, etc., rather than one of veritable films."

 Some critics described the film as a piece of political propaganda, as it was released soon after the "Family Jewels" scandal came to light in December 1974, which exposed a variety of CIA "dirty tricks".
-However, in an interview with Jump Cut, Pollack explained that the film was written solely to be a spy thriller and that production on the film was nearly over by the time the Family Jewels revelations were made, so even if they had wanted to take advantage of them, it was far too late in the filmmaking process to do so.
-He said that despite both Pollack and Redford being well-known political liberals, they were only interested in making the film because an espionage thriller was a genre neither of them had previously explored.
+In an interview with Jump Cut, Pollack explained that the film was written solely to be a spy thriller and that production on the film was nearly over by the time the Family Jewels revelations were made, so even if they had wanted to take advantage of them, it was far too late in the filmmaking process to do so.
+Despite both he and Redford being well-known political liberals, Pollack said they were only interested in making the film because an espionage thriller was a genre neither of them had previously explored.

-I didn't want this picture to be judged; it’s a movie.
+I didn't want this picture to be judged; it's a movie.
 I intended it always as a movie.
-I never had any pretensions about the picture and it’s making me very angry that I'm getting pretensions stuck on me like tails on a donkey.
+I never had any pretensions about the picture and it's making me very angry that I'm getting pretensions stuck on me like tails on a donkey.
 If I wanted to be pretentious, I'd take the CIA seal and advertise this movie and really take advantage of the headlines.
 Central Intelligence Agency, United States of America, Robert Redford, Faye Dunaway.
-And don't think it wasn't suggested — obviously, that’s what advertising people do.
+And don't think it wasn't suggested — obviously, that's what advertising people do.
 We really put our foot down — Redford and I — to absolutely stop that.